Skip to content

 Strengths:

-• Comprehensive architecture support including mobile processors
+• Architecture support covers mainstream mobile and desktop processors

 • Extensible via Python/Java scripting and plugins

-• Strong community with extensive documentation and tutorials
+• Large community with documentation and tutorials

 • Cross-platform (runs on Windows, macOS, Linux)